We Redesigned Our Website: Here’s What We Learned

-If you’ve already outlined a crisis management plan before an actual crisis begins, then the next step is to define expectations with your team.
-Your leadership team and employees will need to know how and when a response will occur as well as new policies.
+If you’ve already outlined a crisis management plan before an actual crisis begins, the next step is defining expectations with your team.
+Your leadership team and employees will need to know how and when a response will occur and new policies.
 If your team understands the expectations at the beginning, they can help the organization navigate through crisis.

 After the expectations and policies are communicated, you and your team will need to align on a message.
 This will be largely influenced by your brand’s voice and messaging style prior to the crisis.
 If you have a fun, upbeat tone, then you probably want to align on a message that incorporates hope, positivity, and gratefulness.

 Your message will serve as your North Star for all communications that follow during the time of crisis.
 It gives you a benchmark to weigh your messages against.
 “Does this communicate our message clearly?”
 “How could this be misinterpreted?”
 These are the questions you need to answer before publishing anything.

 Communications will also include any digital marketing strategies you have implemented or planned.
 Your content marketing should shift towards helpfulness based on current circumstances.
 If your paid advertising campaigns don’t align with your message, nor do they serve as a priority, pause them.
 Evaluate every single aspect of your digital marketing to avoid any miscommunications.